jessepav/lacygoill-wiki-backup/l2l.md

 ---

 Notes can be confusing because of its terminology.
-A good example is the manpage for `update-alternatives`.
+A good example is the man page for `update-alternatives`.
 It refers to 3 related concepts with different words:

    - generic name, alternative link